La Voz Senior (Peruvian TV series) season 1

-La Voz Senior is a Peruvian reality talent show that premiered on August 27 in Latina Television.
+La Voz Senior is a Peruvian reality talent program that premiered on August 27 in Latina Television.
 Based on the reality singing competition The Voice Senior, the series was created by Dutch television producer John de Mol and is part of The Voice franchise.
 This is La Voz Seniors first season on Latina Television, after La Voz Peru and La Voz Kids.

 Eva Ayllón and Daniela Darcourt were announced to be part of the coaching panel of the season after serving as coaches on La Voz Perú fourth season, alongside first time coaches Tony Succar and the duo Pimpinela (Joaquín and Lucía Galán).
 This is the first season of the Peruvian version of the franchise to have a duo coach and chair.
 Cristian Rivero is the presenter of the show, joined by Karen Schwarz who presents the backstage on the final rounds.